What Does A Party Wall Mean?

 There are 3 types of appointments a party wall surveyor can accept-

 - The building owner surveyor-when acting as a building owner surveyor, the surveyor will be acting on behalf of the owner undertaking the work.
 The surveyor will commonly serve the notice, undertake a schedule of the condition with the adjoining owner’s surveyor, and finally agree with an award with the adjoining owner’s surveyor, protecting both owners number

 - The adjoining owner surveyor-when acting as the adjoining owner’s surveyor, the surveyor will be acting on behalf of the owner who affects by the work, the surveyor will review all the drawings from the perspective of the adjoining owner’s property ensuring the works pose the least amount of risk as possible.
 They will then agree with the building owner’s surveyor.

-- The agreed surveyor-when acting as an agreed surveyor, the surveyor will be acting in partially on behalf of both the building owner and the adjoining owner.
-The surveyor will undertake all of the same roles as two surveyors.
+- The agreed surveyor-when acting as an agreed surveyor, the surveyor will be acting partially on behalf of both the building owner and the adjoining owner.
+The surveyor will undertake all of the same roles as the two surveyors.
 The only difference being one surveyor is dealing with matters rather than to.
 The benefits of an agreed surveyor are that the process tends to be quicker and cheaper.

 In conclusion, it’s optional but better to get a surveyor as it saves you from many problems that may get created in the middle of the process.